KDE/kdesignerplugin/README.md

 - IncludeFile: would default to "fooview.h" if it were omitted from the example
-- Group: defaults to the value of the -g option passed to kgendesignerplugin, which itself defaults to "Custom"
+- Group: defaults to the value of DefaultGroup in the [Global] section, which itself defaults to "Custom"
 - ToolTip: defaults to "FooView Widget" in the example
 - WhatsThis: defaults to "FooView Widget" in the example
 - IsContainer: defaults to false